 You must live in our Service Area, unless you have been continuously enrolled in Senior Advantage since December 31, 1998, and lived outside our Service Area during that entire time.
-In which case, you may continue your membership unless you move and are still outside our Service Area.
+In which case, you may continue your membership unless you move and are still outside your Home Region Service Area.
 The "Definitions" section describes our Service Area and how it may change.

-Moving outside our Service Area.
-If you permanently move outside our Service Area, or you are temporarily absent from our Service Area for a period of more than six months in a row, you must notify us and you cannot continue your Senior Advantage membership under this EOC.
+Moving outside your Home Region Service Area.

+If you permanently move outside your Home Region Service Area, or you are temporarily absent from your Home Region Service Area for a period of more than six months in a row, you must notify us and you cannot continue your Senior Advantage membership under this EOC.